- African Art Archives area

 Email us to reserve.
 Be the first to order or miss.
 We only have one:

-BONUS: Our buyers receive one year free in the African Art Club .
-Feel free to you ask for it if you are a buyer.
+BONUS: Our buyers receive free delivery worldwide, two weeks money back guarantee and six month exchange guarantee and one year free in the African Art Club .
+Feel free to ask if you are a buyer.

 We are in business since 1992, and sold objects to major